Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Background

 We say the differential $d$ of a $P$-graded chain complex is \emph{strict} if $t^p_n = 0$ for all $p \in P$ and $n \in \Z$.
 Note that $d$ is strict if and only if $\C^p_n \cong H_n(\C^p)$.
 Given a $P$-graded chain complex $(C,d)$, the main subject of our study is the chain homotopic reduction of $(C,d)$ to a strict chain complex, which is the \emph{Conley complex}.

-\begin{definition} Given a $P$-graded chain complex $(C,d)$, we say another $P$-graded chain complex $(\M, d^\M)$ is a \emph{Conley complex} of $(C,d)$, if: \begin{enumerate}[label = \emph{(M\arabic*)}, ref = (M\arabic*)] \item There is a $P$-filtered chain homotopy equivalence $(C,d) \simeq (\M, d^\M)$; and \item $d^\M$ is strict. \end{enumerate} We refer to the chain groups $\M^\bullet_\bullet$ of the Conley complex as the \emph{Conley indices}, and we say that a matrix $\Delta$ representing $d^\M$ is a \emph{connection matrix} of $(C,d)$. \end{definition} If a Conley complex exists for a $P$-graded chain complex, then it is unique up to $P$-graded chain isomorphisms.
-This is due to a remarkable fact~\cite[Proposition 4.27]{harker2021} about strict complexes: two strict $P$-graded chain complexes are $P$-graded chain isomorphic, if and only if they are $P$-graded chain homotopy equivalent.
-The existence of Conley complexes for finite $P$-graded chain complexes is demonstrated in~\cite{harker2021,Dey2024ComputingReductions}, by explicit algorithmic constructions of connection matrices from a matrix representation of $d$.
+\begin{definition} Given a $P$-graded chain complex $(C,d)$, we say another $P$-graded chain complex $(\oC, \od)$ is a \emph{Conley complex} of $(C,d)$, if: \begin{enumerate}[label = \emph{(M\arabic*)}, ref = (M\arabic*)] \item There is a $P$-filtered chain homotopy equivalence $(C,d) \simeq (\oC, \od)$; and \item $\od$ is strict. \end{enumerate} We refer to the chain groups $\oC^p_n$ of the Conley complex as the \emph{Conley indices}, and we say that a matrix $\Delta$ representing $\od$ is a \emph{connection matrix} of $(C,d)$. \end{definition} If a Conley complex exists for a $P$-graded chain complex, then it is unique up to $P$-filtered chain isomorphisms.
+This is due to a remarkable fact~\cite[Proposition 4.27]{harker2021} about strict complexes: two strict $P$-graded chain complexes are $P$-filtered chain isomorphic, if and only if they are $P$-filtered chain homotopy equivalent.
+The existence of Conley complexes for finite $P$-graded chain complexes was first shown in~\cite[Theorem 8.1, Cor.
+8.2]{Robbin1992LyapunovFunctor}; we also refer the reader to~\cite[Lemma 5.3.1, Theorem 5.3.2]{Mrozek2025ConnectionDynamics} for a more recent account of the proof.

-\begin{remark} We can regard the Conley complex $(\M, d^\M)$ of $(C,d)$ as the unique $P$-graded homotopy equivalent complex of $(C,d)$ which is minimal within every poset grade.
+\begin{remark} We can regard the Conley complex $(\oC, \od)$ of $(C,d)$ as the unique $P$-graded homotopy equivalent complex of $(C,d)$ which is minimal within every poset grade.
 The Conley complex replaces the relative chain complex $\C^p$ at each poset grading with its minimal equivalent complex (in the sense presented in \Cref{ex:basic_contraction}).
-The relative chain complexes $(\M^p, (d^\M)^p)$ at each grading of the Conley complex has trivial differentials $(d^\M)^p = 0$ (by definition \labelcref{M2}), and relative chain groups See~\cite[\S 8]{Robbin1992LyapunovFunctor}.
-This follows from the defining properties of the Conley complex: the strictness condition~\labelcref{M2} implies $\M^p_n \cong \rH_n(\M^p)$, the $P$-filtered equivalence~\labelcref{M2} implies via~\Cref{rmk:relative_chain_homotopy} the equivalence of relative chains $\M^p \simeq \C^p$ at each poset level.
-Passing to homology, we thus obtain $\M^p_n \cong \rH_n(\C^p)$. \end{remark}
+The relative chain complexes $(\oC^p, \od^p)$ at each grading of the Conley complex has trivial differentials $\od^p = 0$ (by definition \labelcref{M2}), and relative chain groups See~\cite[\S 8]{Robbin1992LyapunovFunctor}.
+This follows from the defining properties of the Conley complex: the strictness condition~\labelcref{M2} implies $\oC^p_n \cong \rH_n(\oC^p)$, the $P$-filtered equivalence~\labelcref{M2} implies via~\Cref{rmk:relative_chain_homotopy} the equivalence of relative chains $\oC^p \simeq \C^p$ at each poset level.
+Passing to homology, we thus obtain $\oC^p_n \cong \rH_n(\C^p)$. \end{remark}